Skip to main content

 • gameplay

-• “The developers failed one of the most basic, fundamental requirements of game design: 'show, don't tell.'
-You'll spend a huge amount of time not playing the game, but clicking through endless lines of poorly written visual novel text cutscenes because the developers couldn't figure out how to relate their narrative through the game mechanics.”
+• “The developers failed one of the most basic, fundamental requirements of game design: "show, don't tell."
+You'll spend a huge amount of time not playing the game, but clicking through endless lines of poorly written visual novel text cutscenes because the developers couldn't translate their narrative through game mechanics, opting instead to compete with reading a book for your time.”

 • “The gameplay follows a repetitive loop: taking medication, visiting various doctors (each more disconnected than the last), and adjusting your efforts based on your pain levels.”